agusnt/Xeon-SP_Memory_Characterization_SPEC-CPU-2K6-2K17/perfplusplus/README.md

 ## Example

-To measure the number of Cycles every 1000 instructions of a program:
+To measure the number of cycles per 1000 instructions of a program:
 ```
 ./main -n 2 -c PERF_COUNT_HW_INSTRUCTIONS PERF_COUNT_HW_CPU_CYCLES -s 1000 -o test.txt -- ls
 ```

-The output file, in these case test.txt:
+The output file, in this case test.txt, collects the instruction samples in the first column and the cycle samples in the second column:

 ```
 #PERF_COUNT_HW_INSTRUCTIONS #PERF_COUNT_HW_CPU_CYCLES